 Limited appointments may be available during the week.
 Please check for availability.

-The Library is staffed by approachable, qualified librarians who can assist you with your enquiry.
-We welcome enquiries on coal mining in England by visit, telephone, letter or email.
+The library is staffed by a part time librarian who can assist you with your coal mining enquiry.
+You are welcome to visit during our opening times or you can contact the librarian by telephone, letter or email.

 Tel: 01924 848806